yadox666/The-Hackers-Hardware-Toolkit/README.md

 ### Want to get it paperback?

 I have also published this book in Amazon, because many people asked about getting a cheap paperback format.
 I kept the same policy to distribute it in a non-profit mode, so I kept the price as low as posible.
 It is available through all the Amazon international sites for many countries.
-If not available to ship to your country, just feel free to download it and print it using any cheap printing service.
+If it's not available for shipping to your country, just feel free to download and print it using your own printing service.
+Book ISBN-10: 1099209463.

  - Amazon.com: [amazon.com](https://amzn.com/1099209463)